 We say it shouldn’t be.

-Early years education is one of the most important jobs in the world.
+Early years education and childcare is one of the most important jobs in the world.
 We say recruiting men to play their part in it should be a priority for any government, local authority, nursery provider or other early years sector organisation which cares about diversity and inclusion.

 It takes a village to raise a child.
 We say that includes the menfolk.